mrdannael/genum-openapi/README.md

 - Supports OpenAPI 3.x
 - Generate **TypeScript enums**
-- Load schemas from YAML, locally
+- Load schemas from local YAML or JSON file
 - Native Node.js code used to write this tool

 ## Usage